 Consumer Proposal vs Bankruptcy – Know the Difference

 with its own set of rules, conditions and fees.
 A bankruptcy trustee arranges your proposal and the creditors who hold the majority of your debt must agree to the conditions.
 Here is more information about Consumer Proposals vs Bankruptcy

 , including the major differences between the two, the costs of each option, how they effect your assets, how long each process takes, how they impact your credit, and the long-term consequences.
 Find out about this alternative to bankruptcy and see if it may be right for you.

-Consolidation Loan, Home Equity Loan, Line of Credit, Debt Management Program, Debt Settlement, Consumer Proposal, Borrow Money
+Debt Consolidation – Choose the Best Way to Consolidate Your Debts Consolidation Loan, Home Equity Loan, Line of Credit, Debt Management Program, Debt Settlement, Consumer Proposal, Borrow Money

 , or the increase of an existing loan or mortgage, for this option to work.
 Borrowing more money can end up increasing what you owe, even with a mortgage home equity loan

 Debt Repayment Program or Debt Management Program (DMP)

 you can afford.
 This type of program, when done through a non-profit credit counselling agency like ours, is also called a Debt Management Program

-You can learn more about this option or talk to a Credit Counsellor to find out if it might be a good option for your situation.
+or talk to a Credit Counsellor to find out if it might be a good option for your situation.

 Debt Settlement – Is it Your Best Option?
-Explore Our Services and Helpful Tips
+Explore Our Services and Helpful Tips Settling your debts

 It’s also a way of getting relief from your debts if you have a lump sum of money available to offer your creditors.
 As with other debt relief options

 , creditors need to agree to your offer ahead of time.
 They also need to agree to write off any remaining balance.
 Here is more information about debt settlements,

 how they work and what to watch out for.
 Just like with any tool, if a debt settlement is used the right way, it may be the right option to help you.
 If it’s used the wrong way, it can snowball into a financial and legal disaster.